chiragkhaitan/Sentiment_Analysis_RP/README.md

 - Add new features
 - Optimize performance

-## 📄 License

-This project is for educational purposes.
-The Sentiment140 dataset has its own license terms.

 ## 🙏 Acknowledgments

 - Sentiment140 dataset by Stanford University
-- Original GitHub repository: gokseltokur/Social-Media-Sentiment-Analysis
 - Kaggle notebook references

 ## 📧 Contact